 In this article we will focus on Round Robin Load Balancing.
 Such techniques are important because the traffic on the internet is constantly increasing.
 There are more devices connected and the data that circuit is more too.
 In order to manage all of this load, you need a load balancing solution that distributes it among the servers to reduce the load.
 Round Robin is the perfect solution in this situation!
 Let’s explain a little bit more about it!

-Round Robin Load Balancer
+What is Round Robin Load Balancing?

 It takes into account just when somebody wants to connect.
 Nothing more.
 It will definitely serve as a load balance, based on this logic, but ignore all other parameters.
 So you will have reduced load on the network, but you can have different problems.

 Maybe your servers are not equal.
 Imagine server 1 (s1) is a lot faster than the rest.
 With more RAM, better CPU, etc. It will still receive the same traffic as the rest which are weaker.
 It is not the most efficient scenario.
-For that reason, Round Robin works best with the same configuration of servers.
+For that reason, Round Robin Load Balancing works best with the same configuration of servers.